Winter Storm Warning - Chester County (Pennsylvania)

-Click on any of the advisories above to see their specific details as of 2:55 pm
+Click on the advisory above to see the specific details as of 12:45 am

 Map showing how the NWS has divided Chester County into East and West sections for providing weather information.